CDP SLA Compliance

 - The Average SLA chart shows the average SLA percentage for protected and unprotected VMs.

-- The VMs by Compliance State chart shows the number of VMs that meet the target SLA, VMs that breach the target SLA and VMs that do not have a CDP replica.
+- The Workloads by Compliance State chart shows the number of VMs that meet the target SLA, VMs that breach the target SLA and VMs that do not have a CDP replica.

-- The VMs by SLA chart shows the SLA value for protected and unprotected VMs.
+- The Workloads by SLA chart shows the SLA value for protected and unprotected VMs.

 - The Session Statistics chart shows number of job sessions for protected and unprotected VMs finished with different statuses.

 - The Details table provides information on all VMs protected by CDP policies, including VM name, CDP policy name, VM location, replica location, RPO, average SLA, maximum delay, number of crash-consistent and application-consistent restore points, status of the last replication session, amount of transferred data, primary bottleneck and date and time of the last successful replication session.